CartoDB/analytics-toolbox-core/clouds/bigquery/modules/doc/quadbin/QUADBIN_POLYFILL_MODE.md

 **Description**

-Returns an array of quadbin cell indexes contained in the given geography at a given level of detail.
+Returns an array of quadbin cell indexes contained in the given geography at a requested resolution.
 Containment is determined by the mode: center, intersects, contains.

 * `geog`: `GEOGRAPHY` representing the shape to cover.
 * `resolution`: `INT64` level of detail.
 The value must be between 0 and 26.